Sign up for our free newsletter.

 You will never “find” time to write, says Gary Kinder.
 “Unless you practice law on Walden Pond, carving hours out of your media-riddled day to focus on the substance for a brief or memorandum is nearly impossible.”
 What’s his best advice for overcoming writer’s block?
-In this excerpt from “A Matter of Time,” our quarterly e-zine, Gary details his “21-Minute Method.”
-Don’t waste more precious time, try it and see what happens. — The Editors
+Don’t waste more precious time, try Gary’s 21-Minute Method” and see what happens.

 First, meet the two sides of your brain: LEFT and RIGHT.
 The left brain is the CRITICAL side of your brain that insists on perfection.
 Now.
 It is not creative, but it thinks it is, and that’s the problem.
 It tries to insinuate itself throughout the creative process.
 Think of the left brain as the producer who handles all money and logistics, but cannot stop herself from peering over the director’s shoulder and telling him how to set up every shot.
 On the CREATIVE side of your head dwells the right brain.
 It senses things the left brain cannot discern, but it has not one lick of common sense.
 Think of the right brain as the director who creates and coordinates all of the nuances of mood to fashion a brilliant film, but can’t balance his checkbook.
 The key to getting the brief written (or the movie made) is to marry the strengths of the two.

 Many years ago, I was standing in front of a roomful of lawyers, talking about the 21-Minute Method, when I had a flash of insight, three words that should become your mantra: Creativity … requires … failure.